PedroPachucaHerrera/Capstone_final/README.md

 for the deployment a ramdom sample was tested and the result was positive

 ## Conclusions
-the convulational neural network provided outstanding results however, for a real life implementtaion more work needs to be done, the test accuracy is still low to be deployed in a real autunomous vehicle
+The convulational neural network provided outstanding results however, for a real life implementtaion more work needs to be done, the test accuracy is still low to be deployed in a real autunomous vehicle